jameskabbes/smart_documentation/README.md

 project/load_config.py
 ```

-- If you need to update your personal access token, do this:
+- If you need to update your personal access token, do these commands:

 ```
 git remote remove origin